AnandTenneti/SampleProject/README.md

 |--pages
 <h3>Folder Structure</h3>
 The project is organized in the following folder structure as shown below

 utils:
-All the utility functions are defined testng.xml
+All the utility functions are defined

+pom.xml
+All the dependencies of the project are specified within pom.xml file

+testng.xml

 pages: